Western efforts to freeze and seize Russian oligarch money going poorly

 The West is struggling to follow through on sanctions to freeze Russian money inside the EU.
-Conflicting reports on how much oligarch cash has been frozen emerged on March 9, while recently the EU legal department said it could only identify about $37bn of the $250bn of Central Bank of Russia (CBR) thought to be EU accounts.
+Conflicting reports on how much oligarch cash has been frozen emerged on March 9, while recently the EU legal department said it could only identify about $37bn of the $250bn of Central Bank of Russia (CBR) reserves thought to be in EU accounts.

 The West has frozen over $58bn of assets belonging to oligarchs and other Russian nationals in the past year, the Russian Elites, Proxies, and Oligarchs (REPO) task force said in a statement on March 9.
 However, other reports put the number much lower at $20bn.